s1l3ntq/flow-chart/README.md

 ### `yarn start`

+Fork this repo(Main, Master branches) and
-Runs the app in the development mode.\
+Run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+(Frontend)

+Open (http://localhost:3001) from the main branch to access the backend stored data.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.